mfkiwl/devboards-ft232h/boards/minimal-spartan6-tq144/README.txt

 	Reset button
 	20 MHz CMOS oscillator
 	20-pin FFC for GPIO
-	Probe/test pads on all pins not brought out to GPIO headers
+	Probe/test pads on all possible pins not brought out to GPIO headers